folarinfolayan/folayan_f_music_mixer/README.md

 FUNCTIONALITY
 -------------
-The functionality of this website is to allow the user to drag and drop function To load audio files and create a one of a kind audio expereince Then plays a complied audio track, accompanied by an animation
+The functionality of this website is to allow the user to drag and drop function To load audio files and create a one of a kind audio expereince.
+Then plays a complied audio track

 REFERENCES
 ----------